AdobeDocs/campaign-classic.en/help/campaign/using/about-marketing-resource-management.md

   A task corresponds to an action to be carried out in the context of a campaign.
 A task is assigned to a group or person.
 A child task can be dependent on a parent task, meaning that the parent task will not be performed until all child tasks are complete.
 Examples of tasks include: referencing a website, a budget review, a brief, etc.

-  For more on this, refer to [Create and manage tasks](../../campaign/using/creating-and-managing-tasks.md).
+  For more on this, refer to [Creating and managing tasks](../../campaign/using/creating-and-managing-tasks.md).

 * **Marketing resources**

   Adobe Campaign lets you track the progress of collaborative marketing projects such as communication media, action plans, newsletters, etc. The creation and approval cycle of these marketing resources can be tracked from the resource dashboard until their publication.

-  For more on this, refer to [Manage marketing resources](../../campaign/using/managing-marketing-resources.md).
+  For more on this, refer to [Managing marketing resources](../../campaign/using/managing-marketing-resources.md).

 >[!NOTE]
 >